HawkeyeZAR/ImagesToPdfConverter/README.md

 Currently it is set to check the folder for any new images every 60 seconds.
 Once an image is found, it will convert it to a pdf and move the original image to a backup folder.
-The pdf page size is the to the same size as the image, so at times when you open the pdf, it will be zoomed in over 100%.
+The pdf page size is set to the same size as the image, so at times when you open the pdf, it will be zoomed in over 100%.
 When zooming out, the pdf should look exatly like the image.

 Current Image formats supported and tested: ["bmp", "gif", "png", "jpeg", "jpg", "tiff"]